powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 - `TRANSIENT`: the second stage of the short circuit, before the system stabilizes.
 The transient reactance of generators will be used.
 - `STEADY_STATE`: the last stage, once all transient effects are gone.

 The default value is `TRANSIENT`.
-The transient and subtransient reactance of the generators are stored in the [short circuit generator extension.](../../grid/model/extensions.md#generator-short-circuit)
+The transient and subtransient reactances of the generators are stored in the [short circuit generator extension.](../../grid/model/extensions.md#generator-short-circuit)

 **with-voltage-result**

-This property indicates if the voltage map should be computed on every node of the network.
-The results, if this property is true, should be stored in class `com.powsybl.shortcircuit.ShortCircuitBusResult`.
-The default value is true.
+This property indicates if the voltage profile should be computed on every node of the network.
+The results, if this property is `true`, should be stored in class `com.powsybl.shortcircuit.ShortCircuitBusResult`.
+The default value is `true`.

 **min-voltage-drop-proportional-threshold**

 This property indicates a threshold to filter the voltage results.
 Only the nodes where the voltage drop due to the short circuit is above this property are be kept.
-The voltage drop is calculated as the ratio between the initial voltage magnitude on the node and the voltage magnitude after the fault.
-The default value is 0.
+The voltage drop is calculated as the ratio between the initial voltage magnitude on the node and the voltage magnitude on the node after the fault.
+The default value is `0`.

 ### FaultParameters